How to connect an Android phone to a PC via Bluetooth

 Enable Bluetooth on Android

 Step 3.
-Connect your Android phone to a Windows 10 laptop, PC, or tablet through Bluetooth
+Connect your Android phone to your Windows 10 laptop, PC, or tablet through Bluetooth

-After enabling Bluetooth on both devices, go back to Bluetooth settings in Windows 10 and click or tap the “Add Bluetooth or other device” button on top.
+After enabling Bluetooth on both devices, return to the Bluetooth settings in Windows 10 and click or tap the “Add Bluetooth or other device” button at the top.

-Add Bluetooth or other device to connect phone to laptop
+Add Bluetooth or other device to connect the phone to a laptop

-Add Bluetooth or other device to connect phone to laptop
+Add Bluetooth or other device to connect the phone to a laptop

-In the “Add a device” window, click or tap on the first option: Bluetooth.
+In the “Add a device” window, click or tap the first option: Bluetooth.

 Choose Bluetooth in the Add a device wizard